blizzerand/angular-protractor-demo/README.md

 Clone the repo and switch to the starter branch.
 Alternatively, select starter branch and download the zip.
 The final branch has the final version of the tests.

 ## Running the Application
-Once you are on the starter branch, head to a terminal and run npm install.
+Once you are on the starter branch, head to a terminal and run `npm install`.

 Now run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.